db-ux-design-system/core-web/README.md

 ### Versions

-All versions in all `package.json` files are set to `0.0.0` we change those during release process in cicd.
+All versions in all `package.json` files are set to `0.0.0`, we change those during release process in CI/CD.

 <!-- markdownlint-disable MD026 -->